jfordnull/obsidian-notes/Physics 250/Chapter 23.md

 Previous electric field equation useful for calculating E due to small number of charges.
 Often we have *continuous* distribution of electric charge rather than discrete charges.
-# Electric Field, Continuous Charge DIstribution
+# Electric Field, Continuous Charge Distribution

 The electric field at P due to a continuous charge distribution is the vector sum of the fields $\Delta \vec{E}$ due to all the elements $\Delta q_i$ of the charge distribution: